17 Sep 2025

-If you run a business registered as a contractor under the construction industry scheme (CIS), it is important to consider the employment status and IR35 regulations when engaging subcontractors, as failure to do so can result in fines and penalties.
+If you run a business registered as a contractor under the construction industry scheme (CIS), it is important to consider the employment status and IR35 regulations when engaging subcontractors.
+Failure to do so can result in fines and penalties.

 Under construction industry scheme rules, after engaging a subcontractor, the contractor is responsible for verifying the contractor with HMRC and deducting the relevant percentage of CIS tax from their payments.
 It also must be confirmed that the subcontractor is genuinely self-employed as part of the verification process.